 Kings & Queens

-Henry VIII, King Henry VIII, Supreme head, supreme head of the church of England, church of England, 1535, oath of supremacy, church, pope, lord chancellor, Anne Boleyn, coronation, layperson, Thomas more, sir Thomas more, KS3, key stage 3, key stage 3 history, secondary, KS3 videos, KS3 clips, KS3 history, KS3 videos, KS3 history film, KS3 history clip, reformation, the reformation, tudor reformation, tudor, tudors, Y7, Y8, Y9, Year 7, year 8, year 9, 20th C, 20C, 20th Century, 20th C, ks3, key stage 3,
+Henry VIII, King Henry VIII, Supreme head, supreme head of the church of England, church of England, 1535, oath of supremacy, church, pope, lord chancellor, Anne Boleyn, coronation, layperson, catholic, religion, Thomas more, sir Thomas more, KS3, key stage 3, key stage 3 history, secondary, KS3 videos, KS3 clips, KS3 history, KS3 videos, KS3 history film, KS3 history clip, reformation, the reformation, tudor reformation, tudor, tudors, Y7, Y8, Y9, Year 7, year 8, year 9, 20th C, 20C, 20th Century, 20th C, ks3, key stage 3,